Tag/tag.png

 How do I install things on Ubuntu?
 Why shouldn't I compile?
 Why does ./configure give errors?

 For the vast majority of applications that you will ever use, you should never need to compile them.
 Ubuntu provides over 20,000 packages in all of its repositories.
-Please see the SoftwareManagement (and, specifically the InstallingSoftware sub-category) page for instructions on how to gain those packages, and the CompilingSoftware if you are convinced (after viewing the previous page) that you do indeed need to compile.
+Please see the SoftwareManagement (and, specifically the InstallingSoftware sub-category) page for instructions on how to gain those packages, and the CompilingSoftware page if you are convinced (after viewing the previous page) that you do indeed need to compile.

 See: Free Software Alternatives.